-Smoking Policy (see Tobacco Free Environment policy Document ID#4FAR5N4RSFP7-3-97) All MCHS facilities are tobacco-free, providing a safe and aesthetic environment.
-Smoking is not permitted in our buildings or on our campuses.
+Smoking Policy (see Tobacco Free Environment policy Document ID# 4FAR5N4RSFP7-3-97)

+All MCHS facilities are tobacco-free, providing a safe and aesthetic environment.
+Use of tobacco products and/or any other smoking devices is not permitted anywhere in or on MCHS property at any time

-Drug & Alcohol Policy (see Drug & Alcohol Free Workplace Document ID #4FAR5N4RSFP7-3-23) Reporting for your shift at any MCHS facility while under the influence of alcohol, controlled substances, prescribed medications, or over-the-counter medications that impair your ability to safely and effectively perform your duties is strictly prohibited.
-All volunteers will be required to complete a drug screening as part of the application process (per Substance Abuse Policy Document ID #4FAR5N4RSFP7-3-202).
+Drug & Alcohol Policy (see Drug Free Workplace Document ID #4FAR5N4RSFP7-3-23)

+Reporting for your shift at any MCHS facility while under the influence of alcohol, controlled substances, prescribed medications, or over-the-counter medications that impair your ability to safely and effectively perform your duties is strictly prohibited.